 Advance tax payment is a system wherein taxpayers pay a share of their tax liability before the end of the year.
 It is often looked at as a tax EMI.
-To make the most of this tax payment regime, one must become familiar with all its aspects in due advance.

-In simple words, paying tax liabilities before the end of a fiscal year is called an advance tax or pay-as-you-earn scheme.
 It is payable when the tax liability of an individual exceeds Rs.10000 in a given fiscal year.
-Notably, such a tax is paid in installments on due dates and is paid in the same year the income is generated.
+Notably, such a tax is paid in instalments on due dates and is paid in the same year the income is generated.

 Typically, a minimum of 15% of tax liability is expected to be paid either on the 15th of June or before.
-45% of it is expected by 15th of September, whereas, at least 75% must be paid by 15th December.
-Subsequently, the entire advance tax liability should be covered by the 15th of March.
+45% of it is expected by the 15th of September, whereas at least 75% must be paid by the 15th of December.
+Subsequently, the entire advance tax liability should be covered by the 15th of March. |

 It must be noted that the amount of advance tax payable on due dates varies among different categories of taxpayers.
 Also, NRIs, whose accrued income in India exceeds Rs.10,000 are liable for income tax advance tax payment.

-These tables below offer a clear idea about the advance tax due dates and liability for different categories of taxpayers.
+The tables below offer a clear idea about the advance tax due dates and liability for different categories of taxpayers.

-S.No. |
+Instalment |

-Due Date of Tax Installment |
+Due Date of Tax Instalment |

 Amount of Tax Payable |

-Either on or before 15th of September |
+Either on or before the 15th of September |

 At least 30% of the advance tax liability |

-2. |
+|

-Either on or before 15th of December |
+Either on or before the 15th of December |

 At least 60% of the advance tax liability |

-Either on or before 15th of March |
+Either on or before the 15th of March |

 100% of the advance tax liability |

-S.No. |
+Instalment |

-Due Date of Tax Installment |
+Due Date of Tax Instalment |

 Amount of Tax Payable |

-Either on or before 15th of June |
+Either on or before the 15th of June |

 At least 15% of the advance tax liability |

-Either on or before 15th of September |
+Either on or before the 15th of September |

 At least 45% of the advance tax liability |

-Either on or before 15th of December |
+Either on or before the 15th of December |

 At least 75% of the advance tax liability |

-Either on or before 15th of March |
+Either on or before the 15th of March |

 100% of tax liability. |

-For example, Mr Jay suggests that his estimated taxable income for the current year will be Rs.10,00,000.
+Mr Jay suggests that his estimated taxable income for the current year will be Rs.10,00,000.
 Based on the assumption that no income deductions were claimed, the taxes to be paid will be Rs.112,500.

 As per the rule, the advance tax payment will be planned like this –

 A taxpayer whose total tax liability is more than Rs.10000 after adjusting TDS in a fiscal year must pay advance tax.
-It applies to all categories of taxpayers including – freelancers, professionals, salaried and senior citizens.

 Individuals whose tax liability in a fiscal year amounts to Rs.10000 or more have to pay advance tax.
 Regardless, senior citizens who are 60 years of age or older and do not own a business are exempt from advance tax.

-Taxpayers who choose a presumptive tax regime under Section 44AD are required to pay the entire advance tax liability in one installment on or before 15th March.
+Taxpayers who choose a presumptive tax regime under Section 44AD are required to pay the entire advance tax liability in one instalment on or before 15th March.
 Nonetheless, they can also pay their tax liabilities by the 31st of March.

-Independent professionals like - architects, doctors, lawyers, consultants, etc. come under the purview of the presumptive tax regime under Section 44ADA.
+Independent professionals like - architects, doctors, lawyers, consultants, etc., come under the purview of the presumptive tax regime under Section 44ADA.

-Under the said tax regime, professionals have to pay the entire advance tax liability in a single installment either on or before the 15th of March.
+Under the said tax regime, professionals have to pay the entire advance tax liability in a single instalment either on or before the 15th of March.
 They also have the option to pay the whole amount by the 31st of March.

 It must be noted that delaying advance taxes or paying less than the specified amount against the first due date attracts a penalty at the rate of 1% interest on the remaining tax liability each month.
-Such an interest is paid under Section 23 4B and Section 23 4C of the Income Tax Act 1961.
+Such an interest is paid under Section 234B and Section 234C of the Income Tax Act 1961.

 Taxpayers can compute their advance tax liability by following these simple steps –